Outlander (novel)

-Outlander (published in the United Kingdom as Cross Stitch) is a historical fantasy novel by Diana Gabaldon first published in 1991.
+Outlander (published in the United Kingdom as Cross Stitch) is a historical fantasy novel by American writer Diana Gabaldon, first published in 1991.
 Initially set around the time of the Second World War, it focuses on nurse Claire Beauchamp, who travels through time to 18th-century Scotland, where she finds adventure and romance with the dashing Jamie Fraser.
-It is the first novel in the Outlander series, with ten books planned.
+It is the first novel in the Outlander series, which is set to comprise ten books, nine of which have already been published.
 The television adaptation of the series premiered on Starz in the US on August 9, 2014.

 A mix of several genres, the series has elements of historical fiction, romance, adventure and traditional fantasy.
 It has sold over 25 million copies.
 The first book won a Romance Writers of America's RITA Award in 1992.